Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/Sample2_ClassificationWithWorkerSelectorAsync.md

         Name = "Classification_Policy_O365",
         WorkerSelectors = new List<WorkerSelectorAttachment>()
         {
-            new StaticWorkerSelector(new WorkerSelector("Location", LabelOperator.Equal, "United States")),
+            new StaticWorkerSelector(new WorkerSelector("Location", LabelOperator.Equal, new LabelValue("United States"))),
-            new StaticWorkerSelector(new WorkerSelector("Language", LabelOperator.Equal, "en-us")),
+            new StaticWorkerSelector(new WorkerSelector("Language", LabelOperator.Equal, new LabelValue("en-us"))),
-            new StaticWorkerSelector(new WorkerSelector("Geo", LabelOperator.Equal, "NA"))
+            new StaticWorkerSelector(new WorkerSelector("Geo", LabelOperator.Equal, new LabelValue("NA")))
         }
     });